Anandxsree/sql-pizzahut/README.md

 DELIMITER ;

 CALL yt();

-Top 3 Pizza Types by Revenue:
+7. Top 3 Pizza Types by Revenue

-sql
-Copy
-Edit
+Determine the top 3 pizza types based on revenue.

 SELECT pizza_types.name,
        SUM(order_details.quantity * pizzas.price) AS revenue
 FROM pizza_types
 JOIN pizzas ON pizzas.pizza_type_id = pizza_types.pizza_type_id
 JOIN order_details ON order_details.pizza_id = pizzas.pizza_id
 GROUP BY pizza_types.name
 ORDER BY revenue DESC
 LIMIT 3;

-Percentage Contribution of Each Pizza Type to Total Revenue:
+8. Percentage Contribution of Each Pizza Type to Total Revenue

-sql
-Copy
-Edit
+Calculate the percentage contribution of each pizza category to total revenue.

+SELECT
-SELECT pizza_types.category,
+  pizza_types.category,
   ROUND(SUM(order_details.quantity * pizzas.price) * 100.0 /
         (SELECT SUM(order_details.quantity * pizzas.price)
          FROM order_details
          JOIN pizzas ON pizzas.pizza_id = order_details.pizza_id), 2) AS revenue_percentage
 FROM pizza_types
 JOIN pizzas ON pizzas.pizza_type_id = pizza_types.pizza_type_id
 JOIN order_details ON order_details.pizza_id = pizzas.pizza_id
 GROUP BY pizza_types.category
 ORDER BY revenue_percentage DESC
 LIMIT 3;

 Usage

-Set Up the Database
+Set Up the Database:

 Execute the SQL in the Database Schema section to create the pizzahut database and tables.

-Populate the tables with sample data (using CSV import or manual INSERT statements).
+Populate the tables with sample data (e.g., via CSV import or manual INSERT statements).

-Run Queries
+Run Queries:

-Execute the SQL queries in the SQL Queries section to analyze the data.
-You can run these in your MySQL client:
+Use a MySQL client to execute the queries in the SQL Queries section.

-bash
-Copy
-Edit
+Example using MySQL command line:

 mysql -u root -p pizzahut < queries.sql

-Replace queries.sql with the filename containing your desired queries.
+Replace queries.sql with a file containing the desired queries.

-Analyze Results
+Analyze Results:

-Review the outputs of the queries to gain insights into sales performance, pizza popularity, and revenue distribution.
+Review query outputs to gain insights into sales performance, popular items, and revenue distribution.

+Optionally, visualize results using tools like Python (e.g., Matplotlib) or BI tools (e.g., Tableau).

+Extend the Project:

+Add more queries to analyze other aspects (e.g., orders by time of day, customer demographics).

+Integrate with a front-end application to display results dynamically.

 Contributing

 Contributions are welcome!
 To contribute:

 Fork the repository.

-Create a new branch: git checkout -b feature/your-feature.
+Create a new branch (git checkout -b feature/your-feature).

 Make your changes (e.g., add new queries, improve documentation).

-Commit your changes: git commit -m "Add your feature".
+Commit your changes (git commit -m "Add your feature").

-Push to your branch: git push origin feature/your-feature.
+Push to the branch (git push origin feature/your-feature).

 Open a pull request.

-Please ensure your code follows the existing style and includes clear comments.
+Please ensure your code follows the existing style and includes clear comments